Poland in June: tips for making the most of your summer in Poland

 Queen of June in Poland – strawberry

-Strawberry (truskawka) does not require any special presentation;) They are available in Poland during summertime in bulk.
+Strawberry (truskawka) does not require any special presentation;) They are available in bulk in Poland during the summer.
 People eat them raw, with sour cream, sugar, whipped cream, cooked (kompot drink), strawberry pies, strawberry jelly, and meringue with strawberries.
 A strawberry smoothie (koktajl truskawkowy) is a highlight of every summer (in Poland, traditionally prepared with kefir – a fermented milk drink full of probiotics).

-Some strawberry species in Poland are entered into the register of Protected Geographical Indications, for example, truskawka kaszubska (from Kaszuby – the Kashubian District in Pomorskie Voivodeship) which is famous for larger sugar content in fruit (which makes it a perfect strawberry to prepare jams).
+Some strawberry species in Poland are entered into the register of Protected Geographical Indications, for example, truskawka kaszubska (from Kaszuby – the Kashubian District in Pomorskie Voivodeship), which is famous for its larger sugar content in fruit (which makes it a perfect strawberry to prepare jams).

-Find out more about other summer fruits in Poland in our delicious photo guide to the best Polish fruits to eat during summer.
+Find out more about other summer fruits in Poland in our post: Delicious photo guide to the best Polish fruits to eat during summer.

 Strawberry’s smaller sister – wild strawberry, woodland strawberry (poziomka)

-Find out more about other summer fruits in Poland in our delicious photo guide to the best Polish fruits to eat during summer.
+Find out more about other summer fruits in Poland in our post: Delicious photo guide to the best Polish fruits to eat during summer.

 Polish fields of gold – rapeseed/canola

 A typical Polish countryside landscape at the end of May and in June – vast yellow fields of blooming rapeseed (rzepak).
 Rapeseed oil (olej rzepakowy) and rapeseed honey (miód rzepakowy) are very popular in Poland.
 Canola oil is used for frying and salads.
-Canola honey (miód rzepakowy) – due to large rapeseed cultivation in Poland – is one of the cheapest kinds of honey.
+Due to extensive rapeseed cultivation in Poland, Canola honey (miód rzepakowy) is one of the cheapest honeys.
 It has a very light straw color and is almost white after crystallization.

 Countless petals – peonies

-Gardens in Poland in June are in full bloom with countless flowers, including peonies (in Polish piwonie or peonie) which are available only for a short period of time in June.
+Gardens in Poland in May/June are in full bloom with countless flowers, including peonies (in Polish piwonie or peonie), which are available only for a short time in May/June.

-Peony is one of the most popular flowers found in Polish traditional home gardens.
-It has many colors (pink, red, white) and a very nice fragrance.
+Peony is among the most popular flowers in Polish traditional home gardens.
+It has many colors (pink, red, white) and has a lovely fragrance.
 The beauty of these plants lies in the multitude of flower petals, which, when developed, often form the perfect ball.

 Red poppies and blue cornflowers

-One of the most beautiful, unforgettable views of June in Poland is the fields and meadows with blooming poppies and cornflowers.
-Stunning, isn’t it?
+One of Poland’s most beautiful, unforgettable views in June is the fields and meadows with blooming poppies and cornflowers.
+Stunning!

 • June 1